The Louis Hurley Award

-The 2015 Award was presented to Richard Booth’s Bookshop in Hay-on-Wye in Brecknock.
-The main bookshop, whilst still trading, was badly in need of repair, refurbishment and updating when acquired by the current owner in 2007.
+- Richard Booth’s Bookshop in Hay-on-Wye in Brecknock – the main bookshop, whilst still trading, was badly in need of repair, refurbishment and updating when acquired by the current owner in 2007.
 The central courtyard area together with the Brook Street warehouse building were similarly in a state of some dilapidation, all requiring a very comprehensive programme of building repairs.
 The buildings are listed grade II.

-The 2014 Award winner was Discoed church, adapted for multi-use as a concert venue, art gallery as well as a place of worship, and an adjoining magnificent restoration of a mediaeval house.
+- Discoed Church, adapted for multi-use as a concert venue, art gallery as well as a place of worship, and an adjoining magnificent restoration of a mediaeval house.

 Rural Wales Award

 We wish to recognise projects which demonstrate outstanding environmental good practice or promote improved awareness and understanding of our Welsh heritage.

 Since 1983 these Awards have showcased those individuals and communities who have made a difference.
 Members and the public are invited to put forward suggestions for the award.

 - Chris Bruce for his technical skills in the use of GIS mapping software to show the distribution and impact of development, including wind energy, solar energy and intensive poultry units, in Powys.
 He investigated how proposals for wind and solar energy overlap highly sensitive areas such as sites protected for natural species, areas of peat stores, open access and common land and developed models to show how developments would visually transform our Powys landscape.
 He also developed an interactive website map of intensive poultry units in Powys which is helping to bring home the risks these pose to our waterways and biodiversity by increasing nitrogen and phosphate levels in vulnerable habitats.